Duke Cannon Supply Co Ice Cold After Shave Balm Review

 Review

-Results you may expect from using Duke Cannon Supply Co Ice Cold After Shave Balm:
+Does Duke Cannon Supply Co Ice Cold After Shave Balm Work?

-Highly moisturizing: Duke Cannon Supply Co Ice Cold After Shave Balm has a moisturizing rating of 7.1 out of 10.
+According to CreamScan analysis, Duke Cannon Supply Co Ice Cold After Shave Balm is highly moisturizing, with a moisturizing rating of 7.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, entirely due to the substantial concentration of Glycerin (est. ≈9.0%) and Methyl Gluceth-20 (est. ≈3.0%), and a moderate occlusivity of 4.2 out of 10, mainly due to the high content of Butyrospermum Parkii (Shea) Butter (est. ≈6.0%).